The Ultimate Guide to Wedding Venue Dry Hire in the UK

 One of the most effective cost-saving tips is to utilise online venue directories with specific search filters.
 You can narrow options based on budget allocation, guest count, and preferred amenities.

 Remember to leverage venue marketplaces, which frequently offer exclusive packages and deals for dry hire spaces.
-When comparing venues, create a detailed spreadsheet to track what each offers regarding basic amenities versus additional costs.
+When comparing venues, create a detailed spreadsheet to track what each offers in terms of basic amenities versus additional costs.

 Consider venues that offer flexibility regarding suppliers and set-up arrangements.
 Dry-hire venues that allow external catering and beverage services can often lead to substantial savings.